-If you are taking the Challenge through an organisation, employer or college, you should have been given a link or access code to register for the Challenge.
+If you are taking the Challenge through an organisation, employer or college, you should have been given a link to follow to register for the Challenge.
 If so, you must use this so that you are part of the group for that organisation.

-If you are taking the Challenge as an individual participant please use the access code 'open'.
+If you are taking the Challenge as an individual participant, please use the main www.nnchallenge.org.uk website address.